Xeltide/JET/README.md

 - Claim tasks on Trello in a cards comments with "Claimed"
 - Do not redundantly work on tasks
+	* First come, first serve
 	* Only do this if you're coordinating
+- Claimed tasks will be entered back into the task pool after two weeks if somebody has queued for the task and no response has been received on the card
+- Work on your own branch
 - All "completed" tasks are to be tested thoroughly **before** merging
 	* Purposeful or excesive premature merging will result in bans
 - Be respectful to others